Generalization of LRU Cache Replacement Policy with Applications to Video Streaming

-However, our results show that by employing a gLRU policy, a system designer is able to improve the user experience by increasing the number of files which are partially stored in the cache, even is non-VoD settings due to improvement in even the download time.
+Moreover, our results show that by employing a gLRU policy, a system designer is able to improve the user experience by increasing the number of files which are partially stored in the cache even is non-VoD settings due to the improvement in the download time.
 The ultimate result is a system with fewer and shorter delays and shorter download times.

 In addition, we compared gLRU with segLRU and AdaptSize (cf. Section \ref{sec:AlternativePolicies}) on synthetic traces with the same parameters as discussed above, although with smaller numbers of files and fewer numbers of requests.
 These preliminary results show that gLRU outperforms AdaptSize most of the time, while significantly under-performing segLRU.
 It is not clear exactly what is causing the difference in performance, as the production trace evaluation in Section \ref{sec:trace} show a significant performance improvement of gLRU over segLRU.
 Furthermore, we are not troubled by these results as we believe that gLRU will prove useful when incorporated, instead of LRU, in more complicated replacement policies and content delivery architectures.